FFmpeg/FFV1/ffv1.md

 ## Parameters

 The `Parameters` section contains significant characteristics about the decoding configuration used for all instances of `Frame` (in FFV1 version 0 and 1) or the whole FFV1 bitstream (other versions), including the stream version, color configuration, and quantization tables. [@figureBitstream] describes the contents of the bitstream.

+`Parameters` has its own initial states, all set to 128.

 ```c
 pseudo-code                                                   | type